 Advisory board: Maria Rosa Antognazza, Department of Philosophy, King’s College, University of London John W. Cairns, Faculty of Civil Law, University of Edinburgh Thomas Duve, Max-Planck-Institut für europäische Rechtsgeschichte Ian Hunter, Centre for the History of European Discourses, University of Queensland Martin Mulsow, Forschungszentrum Gotha, Universität Erfurt Barbara Stollberg-Rilinger, Lehrstuhl für die Geschichte der frühen Neuzeit, Westfälische Wilhelms-Universität Münster Simone Zurbuchen, Section philosophie, Faculté des lettres, Université de Lausanne

-Fiammetta Palladini, Samuel Pufendorf Disciple of Hobbes: For a Re-Interpretation of Modern Natural Law, (Brill: 2019) Link Fiammetta Palladini’s work is one of the most important discussions of Pufendorf to appear in the latter part of the twentieth century.
+Fiammetta Palladini, Samuel Pufendorf Disciple of Hobbes: For a Re-Interpretation of Modern Natural Law, (Leiden: 2019) Link Fiammetta Palladini’s work is one of the most important discussions of Pufendorf to appear in the latter part of the twentieth century.
 It cut through the existing field of Pufendorf studies, laying bare its inherited templates and tacit assumptions.

-Mads L. Jensen, A Humanist in Reformation Politics: Philipp Melanchthon on Political Philosophy and Natural Law, (Brill: 2019)Link This book is the first contextual account of the political philosophy and natural law theory of the German reformer Philipp Melanchthon (1497-1560).
+Mads L. Jensen, A Humanist in Reformation Politics: Philipp Melanchthon on Political Philosophy and Natural Law, (Leiden: 2019)Link This book is the first contextual account of the political philosophy and natural law theory of the German reformer Philipp Melanchthon (1497-1560).
 Mads Langballe Jensen presents Melanchthon as a significant political thinker in his own right and an engaged scholar drawing on the intellectual arsenal of renaissance humanism to develop a new Protestant political philosophy.

-Simone Zurbuchen (ed.), The Law of Nations and Natural Law 1625-1800 (Brill: 2019)Open Access The Law of Nations and Natural Law 1625-1800 offers innovative studies on the development of the law of nations after the Peace of Westphalia.
+Simone Zurbuchen (ed.), The Law of Nations and Natural Law 1625-1800 (Leiden: 2019)Open Access The Law of Nations and Natural Law 1625-1800 offers innovative studies on the development of the law of nations after the Peace of Westphalia.
 This period was decisive for the origin and constitution of the discipline which eventually emancipated itself from natural law and became modern international law.

 Max-Weber-Kolleg für kultur- und sozialwissenschaftliche Studien Universität Erfurt Postfach 90 02 21 99105 Erfurt